Getting final budget approval for a learning management system (LMS) is kind of like pushing over a Coke machine. It usually takes a few tries.

-Below are five activities that will be valuable, no matter when you buy, or what learning platform vendor you choose:
+Below are five activities that will be valuable, no matter when you buy, or what learning platform vendor you choose.

 1) Start Researching – Yesterday

 My best advice is to start early with the research and do a little every day.
-If you spent just 10 minutes every work day reading blogs and websites about LMS you would read over 40 hours in one year!
+If you spent just 10 minutes every workday reading blogs and websites about LMS you would read over 40 hours in one year!

 2) Create a Measurable Business Plan

-A metrics-based plan doesn’t need to be a mega-MBA affair.
+A metrics-based plan doesn’t need to be a complex, MBA-level affair.
 It can start as small as monitoring one business metric such as sales volume, support requests or compliance violations and comparing changes in trained vs. untrained groups or individuals.

-3) Sort out your LMS Governance
+3) Sort Out Your LMS Governance

-4) Master your Historical Data
+4) Master Your Historical Data

-As part of your data collection, define specifically what content you have, in what medium, how often it is used and by whom.
+As part of your data collection, define specifically the amount of content you have, the types of media formats you use, how often that content is used and by whom.